Minimum measurements quantum protocol for band structure calculation: Tight-Binding Model and Hamiltonian Formulation

 \section{Tight-Binding Model and Hamiltonian Formulation}

 The tight-binding (TB) model~\cite{SK} is a widely used semi-empirical method in solid state physics to describe the behaviour of electrons in the periodic potential of a crystal lattice.
-The core idea is that electrons remain largely localized around individual atoms but can tunnel, or `hop,' to neighboring sites due to the finite overlap of atomic orbitals.
+The core idea is that electrons remain largely localised around individual atoms but can tunnel, or `hop,' to neighbouring sites due to the finite overlap of atomic orbitals.
 As a single-electron approximation, the TB model captures the essential features of electronic band formation while maintaining relatively low computational complexity.
 Given its well-established role in the field~\cite{SK, Chadi, Goringe}, we present here only the specific equations relevant to our analysis.
 An important point is that the electron is embedded in a periodic potential created by the ions arranged in the crystal lattice.
-Owing to the translational symmetry of the crystal lattice, it is convenient to express the TB Hamiltonian in reciprocal space, where it takes the form
+Owing to the translational symmetry of the crystal lattice, it is convenient to express the TB Hamiltonian in a momentum space, where it takes the form

-where $\boldsymbol{k}$ is the Bloch wave vector, the indices $j,l$ label the atomic orbitals within the crystal unit cell, the operators $\hat{c}^{\dagger}_{\boldsymbol{k}j}$ and $\hat{c}^{\dagger}_{\boldsymbol{k}j}$ are the creation and annihilation operators of an electron with wave vector $\boldsymbol{k}$ in orbital $j$.
+where $\boldsymbol{k}$ is the Bloch wave vector, the indices $j,l$ label the atomic orbitals within the crystal unit cell, the operators $\hat{c}^{\dagger}_{j}$ and $\hat{c}^{\dagger}_{j}$ are the creation and annihilation operators that respectively add or remove an electron in the single-particle orbital $j$.
 The first term in the Hamiltonian~\eqref{eq.h_rec} represents the on-site energies of the occupied orbitals.
 The second term accounts for the hopping processes in which the electron hops from one orbital to another.
-Here, the matrix elements $\mathcal{H}_{jl}(\boldsymbol{k})$ are given by the following formula
+Here, the matrix elements $\mathcal{H}_{jl}(\boldsymbol{k})$ are given by the following formula.